 I didn’t know I was pregnant up until around 7 weeks.
 The first initial inkling I got was when I felt nausea’s one morning for no real apparent reason and again the day after while sitting at Alistair’s office.
 The other was the fact that my boobs were super sore and sensitive, usually this was normal just before my monthly friend came to visit but it was way more pronounced!
-I also skipped a period the month before but didn’t think anything of it as it has happened before when training hard – which I was!
+I also skipped a period the month before but didn’t think anything of it as it has happened before when I train hard – which I was!
 I phoned my sister (as she was currently 4 months pregnant at the time) and I told her how I was feeling and she suggested we just check.
 She went with me to buy a home test kit; I was feeling pretty nervous but glad I had my sister at my side.
-Ane’ naturally wanted me to be pregnant too as it’s not often siblings are pregnant at the same time – it was a happy thought one I couldn’t help thinking about too.
+Ane’ naturally wanted me to be pregnant too as it’s not often siblings are pregnant at the same time – it was a happy thought one I couldn’t help thinking about.

 I took the test first thing the next morning as instructed and it didn’t even take a second to show two little red stripes.
 Wow, what a moment, I was possibly pregnant – I did stare at the stick for a few seconds, a bit unsure of how to feel – surreal, happy, freaked out, over whelmed, a WTF moment!
 I called my sister immediately and she was over the moon.
 I did not tell Alistair immediately as it was just before a big work weekend for him so I kept it to myself that weekend till after his last event which was Birschwood Half Marathon the Sunday.
 I went to run the Birschwood 21km myself while Al was commentating, I placed 5th and ran a time of 1:35, still feeling pretty strong, fit, happy, nervous – again a WTF moment!
 That same afternoon I told Al. We were possibly pregnant (I say possibly as I needed to do a blood test to confirm) but I will never forget the feeling of finding out and being able to share it with Alistair.